achrafsoltani/a-computer-science-journey/README.md

 than our ability of catching up.

 ## Update (04/02/2023)
-Screw Rust, all hail the almighty C.
+Screw Rust, all hail the almighty C. # and it feels great !